tagtag

 If you or a loved one have suffered paralysis in a car accident, you deserve to have all your current and future needs compensated.
 You need an attorney to help you obtain the information you need to recover your damages and restore your quality of life.

 Remember that there is a statute of limitations to consider.
-In New York, you have three years from the date of the accident to file a lawsuit.
+You have three years from the accident date in New York to file a lawsuit.
 If you fail to file by the deadline, you will likely miss out on your opportunity to pursue compensation through the court system.
 Don’t wait to contact an attorney for your case review.
 Call us right away if you believe you have a case.

 The New York car accident attorneys of Hach & Rose, LLP can give you the compassionate, experienced assistance you will need to file your claim properly and get the compensation you need.
 Contact our team today at (212) 779-0057 for a free and confidential consultation.